strohs/springboot-blogen-vuejs/README.md

  engine.
 This new version swaps out thymeleaf in favor of Vue.js, turning the website into a single page web application.
- Additionally, [JSON Web Tokens](https://jwt.io/introduction/) (JWT) are used to provide authorization to logged in users and grant them the use of the Blogen REST API.
+ Additionally, [JSON Web Tokens](https://jwt.io/introduction/) (JWT) are used to provide authorization to logged in users and grant them access to the website ant the use of the Blogen REST API.

 The website functionality remains unchanged and you can read about it on the [original](https://github.com/strohs/springboot-blogen) project page.
 In a nutshell, Blogen is an imaginary community